bertrandmoulard/pigeon-webkit/README.md

 FunctionalPigeon is extending CapybaraWebkitDriver, which is an implementation of Behat Mink's [DriverInterface] (https://github.com/Behat/Mink/blob/master/src/Behat/Mink/Driver/DriverInterface.php).
 As a result, most of the methods defined by the interface are available.
 The ones that are not implemented throw an UnsupportedException.

-The css to xpath translation is handled by [the symphony CssSelector component] (http://symfony.com/doc/current/components/css_selector.html)
+The css to xpath translation is handled by [the Symfony CssSelector component] (http://symfony.com/doc/current/components/css_selector.html)

 ## Usage